hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 name: Table-of-Contents
 # Table of Contents

-1. Intro to Terraform & Demo
+1. Intro to Terraform & Demo<br/>
-1. Terraform Basics
+1. Terraform Basics<br/>
-**Lab - Setup and Basic Usage**
+👩‍🔬 **Lab - Setup and Basic Usage**<br/>
-1. Terraform In Action: plan, apply, destroy
+1. Terraform In Action: plan, apply, destroy<br/>
-1. Organizing Your Terraform Code
+1. Organizing Your Terraform Code<br/>
-**Lab - Terraform in Action**
+🧪 **Lab - Terraform in Action**<br/>
-1. Provision and Configure Azure VMs
+1. Provision and Configure Azure VMs<br/>
-**Lab - Provisioning with Terraform**
+🔬 **Lab - Provisioning with Terraform**<br/>
-1. Manage and Change Infrastructure State
+1. Manage and Change Infrastructure State<br/>
-1. Terraform Cloud
+1. Terraform Cloud<br/>
-**Lab - Terraform Remote State**
+⚗️ **Lab - Terraform Remote State**

 ???
 This workshop should take roughly three hours to complete.

 **Here is our agenda for today's training.
-We'll be taking breaks after each major section or every hour, whichever comes first.**
+The format is simple, you'll hear a lecture and view slides on each topic, then participate in a hands-on lab about that topic.
+We'll alternate between lecture and lab, with a couple of breaks thrown in.**

 ---
 name: intro-to-terraform-demo